 Is this a good option if I want the Inca Trail experience but not the full 4-day Classic Inca Trail?

 Yes.
-This tour is ideal if you want a real Inca Trail experience without doing the full 4-day Classic Inca Trail.
+This tour is ideal if you want a real Inca Trail experience without hiking the full 4-day Classic Inca Trail.
 You walk part of the Classic Inca Trail on Day 3 and hike the Short Inca Trail from Km 104 on Day 4, including Chachabamba, Wiñay Wayna, the Sun Gate, and your first arrival to Machu Picchu on foot.

 Which day is the hardest?